observablehq/plot/README.md

 Table(selection)
 ```

-Lastly, Plot provides **an extensible foundation** for visualization.
+Lastly, Plot provides **an open, extensible foundation** for visualization.
 While Plot includes a variety of standard chart types out of the box, it also includes lower-level APIs: Plot.Frame and Plot.Plot.
-These can be used directly to create one-off custom charts, or to implement new reusable mark and chart types.
+These can be used directly to create one-off custom charts, or to implement new reusable mark and chart types, without needing to fork Plot’s internals.
 Plot can be extended over time by the community to make a wide variety of visualization techniques more accessible.